 You can stop by anytime during business hours to check out the studio, look at my portfolio, and chat if I have the time.
 To avoid the risk of coming by when I am not available to talk, you can set an appointment with me using the appointments application here on my website.
 You can use this to set up consultation appointments, or tattoo appointments if you have already paid a deposit.

 When you are coming in for a consultation bring as much information as possible to describe what you are looking for, references, photos, size, placement, color, style, etc.

 Don’t forget to bring your I.D. for each tattoo appointment!

 If you need a cover-up please schedule a consultation to come in to show me your existing tattoo and let me know what you would like to cover it with.
 I'll let you know if I can help you cover it up or give you other design ideas to consider.
 Sometimes it takes some laser treatments before a cover-up will give you the results you are looking for.

-Yes, I require a non-refundable deposit of $130 in cash or card, paid in person during your consultation to hold your tattoo appointment date.
+Yes, I require a non-refundable deposit of $130 paid in cash or card in person during your consultation to hold your tattoo appointment date, or taken over the phone for out of town clients.
 If the tattoo needs multiple sessions, the deposit is applied to your last appointment session.
 If the tattoo is finished in one session the deposit is applied to the finished tattoo that day.